Graduate Courses in Education

 EDUC 6325 Communications For School Administrators (3-0).
 An understanding and expertise of educational communications focusing on ethics, persuasion, and logic.
 Oral, written, and nonverbal communication will be analyzed.

 EDUC 6328 Methodology in Reading/Language Arts in Bilingual Education (3-0).
 A study of methods and materials for teaching Spanish language skills for bilingual students.
 Special emphasis on the integration of reading and writing skills and diagnostic principles and procedures in the classroom instructional programs.
-Taught in Spanish.
+Fifty percent of the class may be taught in Spanish.

 EDUC 6329 Methodology in Content Area Instruction in Bilingual Education (3-0).
 Methods and techniques of presenting science, social studies, and mathematics including organization for Spanish instruction as well as a survey of media and materials for use in bilingual classroom will be included.
-Taught in Spanish.
+Fifty percent of the class may be taught in Spanish.

 EDUC 6330 Play Therapy (3-0).
 This course will develop knowledge and skills to enhance the counseling relationship with diverse clients of all ages by utilizing play media to facilitate expression, self-understanding, catharsis, and personal growth and development.
 The basic theories and applications of play-related and action-based approaches will be explored, with special emphasis on the counselor's own unique contribution to the therapeutic relationship and the emotional needs of the client.